dxvid-pts/audio_cast/README.md

 # audio_cast

-A pure dart package for casting audio to streaming devices such as Hi-Fi systems and streaming sticks.
+A pure Dart audio casting library.
 </br></br>

-> ### [Early Access]
+> ### [Developer Preview]
-> ### **This project is unpublished and under development**
-> The API will change and add chromecast support in the initial release
+> **This project is under active development.** Features might not work as expected.
+Chromecast and airplay support will be added in the future.

 ### Usage
 ```dart